-Dear << Name 1>>:
+Dear <</Name 1>>:

-Sage Advisors, LLC ("Sage") is a financial services firm that works with companies to provide corporate retirement benefits, as well as individuals on investment, insurance, retirement, and tax and estate planning.
-Sage recognizes the importance of protecting the privacy and security of personal information.
+Riggs Wealth Management ("RWM") recognizes the importance of protecting the privacy and security of personal information.
 Regrettably, we are writing to inform you that we recently identified and addressed a security incident that may have involved some of that information.
 This notice describes the incident, outlines the measures we have taken in response, and advises you on steps that you can take to further protect your information.

-On April 9, 2019, our ongoing investigation into a phishing email incident determined that an unauthorized person had obtained access to an email account belonging to a Sage employee.
-Upon first learning of the incident, we secured the employee's email account, launched an investigation to determine the nature and scope of the incident, and engaged a computer security firm to assist.
-The investigation determined that an unauthorized person accessed the account between February 12 and March 26, 2019.
-Due to the nature of the unauthorized access to the account, we were unable to determine which specific emails and attachments, if any, may have been viewed by the unauthorized individual.
-We therefore undertook a comprehensive analysis of the emails and attachments in the account, and determined on May 7, 2019, that an email or an attachment contained your <<Variable Data 1>>.
+On June 24, 2019, our ongoing investigation into a phishing email incident determined that an unauthorized person had obtained access to an email account belonging to an RWM employee.
+Upon first learning of the incident, we secured the employee's email account, launched an investigation to determine the nature and scope of the incident, and a computer security firm was engaged to assist.
+The investigation also determined that an unauthorized person accessed the account between June 14 and June 17, 2019.
+The investigation also determined that the unauthorized person may have accessed RWM's OneDrive site.
+Due to the nature of the unauthorized access, the investigation was unable to determine which specific emails, attachments, or files, if any, may have been viewed by the unauthorized individual.
+Because of this, and out of an abundance of caution, we are notifying all of our current and former clients who worked with this employee to let them know that their personal information may have been in the email account or OneDrive site, which may include your name, Social Security number, financial information, and other information you may have submitted to the employee.

 Although we have no indication that your information has been accessed or misused in any way, out of an abundance of caution, we wanted to advise you of this incident and assure you that we take this very seriously.
-It is always advisable to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity. <<Variable Data 2>> As an added precaution, we have arranged for you to enroll, at no cost to you, in an online, three-bureau credit monitoring service (myTrueIdentity) for one year provided by TransUnion Interactive, a subsidiary of TransUnion®, one of the three nationwide credit reporting companies.
+It is always advisable to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity.
+As an added precaution, we have arranged for you to enroll, at no cost to you, in an online, three-bureau credit monitoring service (myTrueIdentity) for one year provided by TransUnion Interactive, a subsidiary of TransUnion®, one of the three nationwide credit reporting companies.
 For more information on myTrueIdentity, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the additional information provided in this letter.

 We apologize for any concern or inconvenience this incident may cause.
 As a result of this incident, we are implementing additional procedures to further expand and strengthen our security processes, including password resets for all of our online accounts and implementation of multi-factor authentication.
 We are also providing continued education and training to our employees.
-If you have questions about this matter please call 855-424-1337, Monday through Friday between 6:00 a.m. and 6:00 p.m.
+If you have questions about this matter please call 877-568-3540, Monday through Friday between 6:00 a.m. and 6:00 p.m.
 Pacific Time.